Mind the Gap

 Humiliatingly, my life choices were questioned: Why did I even need ‘so much’?
 How much was my rent?
 Why was I paying that amount?
 For perspective: The wage proposed to me was below the national minimum in the country I was in.
 Like many young creatives I believed myself ‘lucky’ to have the role offered to me, and moreover, having saved up to ‘afford’ the cost of undertaking an internship, I wasn’t in the financial situation to make a statement by leaving (a predicament that is more-than-Alanis ‘ironic’).
 It was a circuitous process that relied on me to comply and to thereby undersell myself.
 I presumed this to be because of my youth, but I would come to understand that it was also based on my gender.
 Eventually, I relented – agreeing to the sum with a condition that I knew, deep down, to be a hollow clause – the promise of raise negotiation a matter of months into my contract.
 During these months, I found out that a male colleague was earning more than me.
 I felt, somehow, ashamed of myself.
 Had I not tried hard enough to defend myself?
 I attempted to confront the situation and ask for more.
 ‘Leaning in,’ they call it.

-Months – again – passed as I tried to secure my meeting.
-But when the time came, I wasn’t taken upstairs to negotiate, beer in hand, to descend mid bro-out – but summoned down to the finance office.
-There, I presented my carefully rehearsed case as to why I ‘deserved’ more.
-I tried to ‘think like a man’.
-I dared to quote a figure I knew my male colleague to be earning.
-But, in his temple-throbbing response – octaves above mine – I was told that he did not care what was written in my contract, he did not care how good my work was – he wasn’t going pay me a cent more.
-End of.
-Again, I did not feel I had the luxury of leaving simply because I felt bullied and degraded – and like many young creatives, I still thought I needed to ‘do my time’.
+Months passed as I tried to secure my meeting.
+But when the time came, I wasn’t taken upstairs to negotiate over beers, only to descend mid bro-out—I was summoned down to the finance office instead.
+There, I presented my carefully rehearsed case for why I “deserved” more.
+Drawing inspiration from sites like casinoappsthatpayrealmoney.com, where users learn to take calculated risks for real rewards, I dared to ask for a figure I knew my male colleague was earning.
+Yet, in his dismissive, throbbing response, he told me that he did not care what was in my contract or how good my work was—he wasn’t going to pay me a cent more.
+End of story.
+Once again, I felt trapped, unable to leave simply because I felt bullied and degraded—like many young creatives, I believed I still needed to “do my time.”

 I did not know the following figures before writing this article, but young women entering the creative industry: You will likely hit that glass ceiling before you’ve even begun your career.
 In 2015, the Design Council found that despite a female majority in tertiary design courses – the working industry is dominated by 78 percent male workers.
 This is an above average level of under-representation: across the whole working economy the figure is a lower 53 percent.
 And for those women who do make it – well – 68 percent of women designers are earning below the average salary in the design economy.
 It’s an echoing of the sad reality we know as women – that everything will take that much more grit because we are always less – less logical, less powerful, less heard, less safe and underpaid to boot.